starfi5h/DSP_Mod_Support/CameraTools/README.md

 - Spherical will make piecewise path into arc by adjusting altitude with interpolated value.
 - Curve will use Unity's AnimationCurve to make a smooth curve path.

-### Keypoint control
+### Keyframe control
 The bottom scroll area is for keyframe (camera pose + time) control.
 To make a valid path, add at least 2 cameras.
 The keyframe foramt can be displayed in either raio [0,1], or in second.
-When Auto Split toggle is on, it will evenly split time ratio for all the keypoints.
+When Auto Split toggle is on, it will evenly split time ratio for all the keyframes.
 - Insert keyframe will insert the current view into the current progression time.
 - Append keyframe will add the current view at the last of all keyframes.

 ### Target
 ![target](https://raw.githubusercontent.com/starfi5h/DSP_Mod_Support/dev/CameraTools/img/demo2.gif)
 The target to look at during playback.
-When the target config window is opened, it shows a pink sphere marker to indicate where the camera is looking at.
+When the target config window is opened, it shows a pink sphere marker to indicate where the camera is looking at, and green line to indicate the editing camera path.
 Can set it to a fixed point on the planet or space, or a moving point relatived to the mecha.
 ![target window](https://raw.githubusercontent.com/starfi5h/DSP_Mod_Support/dev/CameraTools/img/target-window.png)
 If rotation speed is set to positive, the camera will counter-clockwise circle around the target, with axis is the normal vector of the target position.